advancedtelematic/aktualizr/README.md

 docker run --rm -it --read-only -u $UID -v $PWD/build:/source/build advancedtelematic/sota_client_cpp make
 ~~~

 though be aware that the output binary (`build/target/sota_client`) may have dynamic linking requirements that are not met by your host environment.
+Also note that running the linting rule (`make qa`) may attempt to modify the source files in the Docker container.
+If the linting rule is run with `-u $UID` or `--read-only`, the execution will fail with an `llvm` segfault when the linter outputs the source files.